AGCoL

 The raw anchor set consists of the hits found by MUMmer, which are filtered and clustered for input to the synteny algorithm.

-Algorithm 1 (original) is good for medium-to-high divergent genomes, aligning draft sequence, self-synteny, and genomes with little or no annotation.
+Algorithm 1 (modified original) is good for medium-to-high divergent genomes, aligning draft sequence, self synteny, and genomes with little or no annotation.
 The MUMmer hits are first clustered into gene, or putative-gene hits.
 This is done by clustering the hit regions on each sequence, and then defining new "gene" hits which connect these regions.
 For example if three separate exons hit between two genes, they will be clustered into one "gene" hit having a combined score equal to the sum of the raw hit scores.
 Clustering is by gene if the hits overlap annotation, otherwise, it creates "candidate genes" from hits that do no overlap annotation.

 The clustered "gene anchors" are then filtered using a version of reciprocal-best filtering which is adapted for retaining duplications and gene families.
 For each pair of genes (or putative genes) which is connected by a clustered anchor, the retained anchors must be among the top two anchors by score on both sides (top-2 allows for one ancestral whole-genome duplication).
 An anchor will also be retained if its score is at least 80% of that of the 2nd-best anchor on each side (this allows for retention of gene family anchors).
-These filter parameters may be adjusted through the Alignment&Synteny Parameters window.
+These filter parameters may be adjusted through the Alignment&Synteny Parameters panel.

-Algorithm 2 (gene-centric) is good for low-to-high divergent genomes with good annotation.
+Algorithm 2 (exon-intron) is good for low-to-high divergent genomes with good annotation.
 It directly maps hits to the exons and introns.
 Hits aligning to un-annotated regions are clustered separately.
 There are many more parameters for this approach, as the hits are filtered based on the parameter values.

 Synteny Block Detection:

 After the clustered anchors are loaded into the database, the synteny synteny block algorithm runs.
 This algorithm looks for approximately-collinear sequences of anchors, subject to several parameters including (A) Number of anchors; (B) Collinearity of the anchors; (C) Amount of "noise" in the surrounding region (to help reject false-positive chains).
-Criterion A can be adjusted in the Alignment&Synteny Parameters window.
+Criterion A can be adjusted in the Alignment&Synteny Parameters panel.

 * Note that the sequences are re-written from the database to the disk for three reasons: (A) To allow re-grouping for efficiency; (B) To ensure elimination of invalid characters; (C) To mask non-gene regions, if desired.
 This also ensures that sequences names will match those in the database, and prevents problems caused by moving the source sequences on disk.